Skip to content

 ldev db download --environment prd --project my-lcp-project

-ldev db download uses the Liferay Cloud CLI (lcp) under the hood and stores the backup under docker/backups.
+ldev db download uses the LCP CLI (lcp) under the hood and stores the backup under docker/backups.
+You need the LCP CLI installed and authenticated, and LCP_PROJECT / LCP_ENVIRONMENT set (typically in docker/.env).

 2. Import it into local PostgreSQL